Innovative business development in the Lithuanian capital

 Customers and partners’ comments

-“Even though there are several incubators across the region, VCIIP provided a good resource, wet lab space and various mentorship and support programmes that are needed for young companies to navigate this often complex field.”
+“Even though there are several incubators across the region, the one planned at VCIIP will provide a good resource, wet lab space and various mentorship and support programmes that are needed for young companies to navigate this often complex field.”

 “The VCIIP management team is highly oriented to life sciences sector growth and has put significant effort into accommodating our requirements and helping us grow.”